pdt0208/Deep-Learning/README.md

-# Deep-Learning
-Deep Learning  Deep Learning is a subset of Machine Learning that uses artificial neural networks with multiple layers to automatically learn patterns and representations from data.

-Types of Machine Learning -
-**Supervised Learning :** It is called supervised as we provide the algorithm not only with the inputs, but also with the targets (desired outputs).
-This course focuses on supervised machine learning.
-Based on that information the algorithm learns how to produce outputs as close to the targets as possible.
-The objective function in supervised learning is called loss function (also cost or error).
-We are trying to minimize the loss as the lower the loss function, the higher the accuracy of the model.
-Common methods:
-• Regression
-• Classification
-**Unsupervised Learning :** In unsupervised machine learning, the researcher feeds the model with inputs, but not with targets.
-Instead she asks it to find some sort of dependence or underlying logic in the data provided.
-For example, you may have the financial data for 100 countries.
-The model manages to divide (cluster) them into 5 groups.
-You then examine the 5 clusters and reach the conclusion that the groups are: “Developed”, “Developing but overachieving”, “Developing but underachieving”, “Stagnating”, and
-“Worsening”.
-The algorithm divided them into 5 groups based on similarities, but you didn’t know what similarities.
-It could have divided them by location instead.
-Common methods:
-• Clustering
-**Reinforcement Learning :** In reinforcement ML, the goal of the algorithm is to maximize its reward.
-It is inspired by human behavior and the way people change their actions according to incentives, such as getting a reward or avoiding punishment.
-The objective function is called a reward function.
-We are trying to maximize the reward function.
-An example is a computer playing
-Super Mario.
-The higher the score it achieves, the better it is performing.
-The score in this case is the objective function.
-Common methods:
-• Decision process
-• Reward system

-**Neural Network in Deep Learning -**
-Training four algorithm  - Data , Model , Objective Function , Optimization Algorithm.
-The Objective Function - Is the measure used to evaluate how well the model's output match the desired correct values.
-Two Types of Objective Function : Loss and Reward
+📌 Deep Learning

+Deep Learning is a subset of Machine Learning that uses artificial neural networks with multiple layers to automatically learn complex patterns and representations from data.

+📊 Types of Machine Learning
+🔹 Supervised Learning

+In supervised learning, the algorithm is trained using input data along with target labels (desired outputs).
+The model learns to produce outputs as close as possible to the targets.

+Objective Function: Loss (Cost/Error) Function

+Goal: Minimize loss to improve accuracy

+Common Methods:

+Regression

+Classification

+🔹 Unsupervised Learning

+In unsupervised learning, the model is provided only with input data, without any target labels.
+It discovers hidden patterns or structures in the data.

+Example:
+Clustering countries based on financial data into groups such as Developed, Developing, or Stagnating.

+Common Methods:

+Clustering

+🔹 Reinforcement Learning

+Reinforcement learning focuses on learning through interaction with an environment.
+The algorithm takes actions and receives rewards or penalties, learning to maximize total reward.

+Objective Function: Reward Function

+Goal: Maximize reward

+Example:
+A computer learning to play Super Mario, where a higher score indicates better performance.

+Common Methods:

+Decision Process

+Reward System

+🧠 Neural Networks in Deep Learning

+Training a neural network involves four key components:

+Data – Input used for training

+Model – Neural network architecture

+Objective Function – Measures model performance

+Optimization Algorithm – Updates model weights

+Objective Function

+The objective function evaluates how well the model’s predictions match the correct values.

+Types of Objective Functions:

+Loss Function (Supervised Learning)

+Reward Function (Reinforcement Learning)